Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 managing an `ARKit` or `ARCore` session. `ArcGISArView` uses a `LocationDataSource` for getting an initial GPS location and when continuous GPS tracking is required.

+The minimal version of the ArcGIS Runtime SDK for Qt is 100.6.

 ### Features of the AR component

 - Allows display of the live camera feed